Home / Interview Questions / How Do You Feel About Working on a Team?

 • Tell me about a time you had to work as a team to accomplish a goal.

-An interviewer wants to see if you can communicate clearly and get along with others when working toward a shared task.
-They want to feel confident that you’ll be able to share duties with your colleagues and perform well within a team dynamic.
+They want to see if you can talk clearly and get along with others while working toward a shared goal.
+They need to feel sure that you can share tasks with your coworkers and do well in a team setting.

-They also want to find out where you might fit into their team.
-If they already have several “leader” types, they might be searching for candidates who are stronger followers.
-This is why it’s important, to be honest in your answer about what role you play.
+Interviewers also want to find out where you might fit on their team.
+If they already have lots of leaders, they might be looking for someone who’s great at following and supporting.
+That’s why it’s important to be honest about the role you like to play on a team.

-How to answer the interview question “How do you feel about working on a team?”
+How to answer “How do you feel about working on a team?”

 Describe how you contribute